SirCremefresh/wiki-to-neo4j-csv-parser/README.md

-# Wikidump Parser: Convert Wikipedia Dumps to Neo4j Loadable CSVs
+# Convert Wikipedia Dumps to Neo4j Loadable CSVs

 This application enables you to transform and download Wikipedia dumps into Neo4j loadable CSVs.
 The main method's inputFile variable can be configured to suit your needs.
 If you only need the results once, using the remote version of